michaeljthacker/soccer-position-game/readme.md

   - Display a clickable grid for the user to select their position based on the current layout.
   - Provide visual feedback to show the user's selected position.

-### 10. Scoring and Feedback
+### 10. Position Scoring
 - **Objective**: Score the user’s positioning for each turn based on how close they are to their calculated ideal position.
 - **Tasks**:
   - Compare the user’s chosen position to the ideal position (calculated based on the logic for their role).
-  - Provide a score (e.g., 0-10) based on proximity and some measure of how critical positioning is (e.g., proximity to ball as a modifier of how precise positioning needs to be), and give feedback on the correct location.
+  - Provide a score (e.g., 0-10) based on proximity and some measure of how critical positioning is (e.g., proximity to ball as a modifier of how precise positioning needs to be).

 ### 11. Repeat for First Half
 - **Objective**: Run multiple turns for the first half of the game.